matcool/GDLoader/README.md

 This works by having a single instance of the loader, instead of each mod statically linking minhook and causing a big mess!
 D:

 ## TODO
-- add a mutex
 - disabling hooks properly
 - improve settings.txt
 - maybe add a priority system
 - add some way for mods to interact with other mods
-- maybe, just maybe, switch to a different hooking method entirely (trap hooking)

 ## Example